bbzfc/bbzfc/README.md

 5. Foundation matters.
 6. Manifesto of the project

-At this stage, these things will can be discussed in separate GitHub issues (click on any one of them, and you will be directed to the Issue page).
+At this stage, these things can be discussed in separate GitHub issues (click on any one of them, and you will be directed to the Issue page).
 Anyone can contribute to the discussion, you just need to be registered with GitHub.